 The results indicate that there is more CG in southern regions than in northern regions, more in mountainous areas than in plains at the same latitude, more in humid areas than in arid areas, and more in coastal areas than in inland areas within the same climate zone.
-The southeast coastland of China has the highest CG stroke density, while the northwest deserts and basins as well as the east and north Tibetan Plateau have the lowest density.
-The monsoon system plays a critical role in lightning activities in southern and Northern China, while the Tibetan Plateau contributes to the variability of lightning activities in Northwestern China and the Qinghai-Tibet region.
+The southeast coastland of China has the highest CG stroke density, while the northwest deserts and basins, as well as the east and north Tibetan Plateau, have the lowest density.
+The monsoon system plays a critical role in lightning activity in southern and northern China, while the Tibetan Plateau contributes to the variability in lightning activity in northwestern China and the Qinghai- Tibet region.
 Overall, the distribution of lightning activity across China is consistent with the precipitation distribution observed at a climatic scale.

 In general, +CG strokes have a lower occurrence rate than -CG strokes, but they carry higher currents and are more destructive.
-The spatial and temporal distribution of +CG and -CG stroke also varies significantly due to different storm structures.
-In terms of annual scale, the lightning activity follows a seasonal pattern, with the highest frequency occurring during summer (72.6 %), followed by spring (18.4 %) and autumn (8.6 %), and the least frequent in winter (0.4 %).
+The spatial and temporal distribution of +CG and -CG strokes also varies significantly due to different storm structures.
+In terms of annual scale, the lightning activity follows a seasonal pattern, with the highest frequency occurring during summer (72.6%), followed by spring (18.4%) and autumn (8.6 %), and the least frequent in winter (0.4 %).
 In spring, autumn, and winter, lightning is mainly concentrated in the southeastern coastal areas.
-The percentage of +CG stroke is always inversely correlated with lightning frequency.
-High stroke frequency in summer generally corresponds to a low proportion of +CG stroke, while low frequency in winter corresponds to a high proportion of +CG stroke.
-The proportion of +CG stroke in December in most regions reaches up to 50 %.
-The average peak current of return stroke is strongly correlated with the proportion of +CG stroke and also follows a seasonal pattern of being high in winter and low in summer.
-The seasonal fluctuations of +CG stroke are stronger than -CG stroke in Southern China and Northern China, where the average intensity of +CG stroke in summer is even below -CG stroke.
+The percentage of +CG strokes is always inversely correlated with lightning frequency.
+High stroke frequency in summer generally corresponds to a low proportion of +CG strokes, while low frequency in winter corresponds to a high proportion of +CG strokes.
+The proportion of +CG strokes in December in most regions reaches up to 50%.
+The average peak current of return strokes is strongly correlated with the proportion of +CG strokes and also follows a seasonal pattern of being high in winter and low in summer.
+The seasonal fluctuations in +CG strokes are stronger than -CG strokes in southern China and northern China, where the average intensity of +CG strokes in summer is even below -CG strokes.
 On the hourly scale, lightning is active in the late afternoon, with a peak between 15:00-17:00 CST, and drops to a trough the following day between 8:00-10:00 CST.
-The proportion of +CG stroke throughout the day follows an inverse trend with the frequency of stroke in most regions, but the minimum proportion occurs 2-3 hours earlier than the maximum frequency.
-The highest proportion of +CG stroke at low latitudes always occurs in the morning, while at high latitudes, it tends to occur at midnight.
+The proportion of +CG strokes throughout the day follows an inverse trend with the frequency of strokes in most regions, but the minimum proportion occurs 2-3 h earlier than the maximum frequency.
+The highest proportion of +CG strokes at low latitudes always occurs in the morning, while at high latitudes, it tends to occur at midnight.
 The changes in peak current during the day at high latitudes are not significant.
-In Southern China, the peak current of +CG and -CG stroke drops significantly at noon and afternoon, with +CG dropping even lower than -CG.
+In southern China, the peak current of +CG and -CG strokes drops significantly at noon and afternoon, with +CG dropping even lower than -CG.